Mosasaurus: Later discoveries and other species

-The fourth species M. lemonnieri was described in 1889 by Louis Dollo on the basis of a relatively complete skull discovered in a quarry owned by the Solvay S.A. company in the Ciply Basin of Belgium.
-This skull, since numbered as IRSNB R28, is one of the many fossils donated by the then director of this quarry, Alfred Lemonnier, Dollo naming the species in his honor.
+M. lemonnieri was first described in 1889 by Louis Dollo on the basis of a relatively complete skull discovered in a quarry owned by the Solvay S.A. company in the Ciply Basin of Mesvin, Belgium.
+This skull, since numbered as IRSNB R28, is one of the many fossils donated by the then director of the company, Alfred Lemonnier, Dollo naming the species in his honor.
 Further mining of the quarry in subsequent years uncovered many additional well-preserved fossils, including multiple partial skeletons which collectively represented nearly the entire skeleton of the species.
 They were described by Dollo in later papers.
 Despite being one of the best anatomically represented species, M. lemonnieri was largely ignored in scientific literature.
 Theagarten Lingham-Soliar suggested two reasons for this neglect.
-First, M. lemonnieri fossils are often known to Belgium and the Netherlands, which despite the famous discovery of the M. hoffmannii holotype attracted little attention from mosasaur paleontologists.
+First, M. lemonnieri fossils are often known to Belgium and the Netherlands, which despite the famous discovery of the M. hoffmanni holotype attracted little attention from mosasaur paleontologists.
 Second, the species was overshadowed by the more famous and history-rich type species.

 M. lemonnieri is a controversial taxon, and there is debate on whether it is a distinct species or not.
-In 1967, Dale Russell argued that M. lemonnieri and M. conodon are the same species and designated the former as a junior synonym per the principle of priority.
+In 1967, Russell argued that M. lemonnieri and M. conodon are the same species and designated the former as a junior synonym per the principle of priority.
 In a 2000 study, Lingham-Soliar refuted this based on a comprehensive study of existing M. lemonnieri specimens, which was corroborated by a study on the M. conodon skull by Takehito Ikejiri and Spencer G. Lucas in 2015.
-In 2004, Eric Mulder, Dirk Cornelissen, and Louis Verding suggested M. lemonnieri could be a juvenile form of M. hoffmannii based on the argument that significant differences could be explained by age-based variation.
+In 2004, Eric Mulder, Dirk Cornelissen, and Louis Verding suggested M. lemonnieri could be a juvenile form of M. hoffmanni based on the argument that significant differences could be explained by age-based variation.
 However, the need for more research to confirm any hypotheses of synonymy was expressed.

-The fifth species M. beaugei was described by Camille Arambourg in 1952 from isolated teeth originating from phosphate deposits in the Oulad Abdoun Basin and the Ganntour Basin in Morocco, the holotype tooth being cataloged as MNHN PMC 7.
-The species is named in honor of Alfred Beaugé, director at the time of the OCP Group, who invited Arambourg to participate in the research project and helped him to provide local fossils.
+M. beaugei was named in 1952 by Camille Arambourg as part of a large-scale research program on the phosphate deposits of Morocco that had been ongoing since 1934.
+The species was initially described from nine isolated teeth discovered in the phosphate basins of Oulad Abdoun and Ganntour, and was dedicated to Alfred Beaugé, then director-general of the OCP Group, who supported Arambourg's research.
+The holotype tooth has since been numbered as MNHN PMC 7.
+In 2004, Nathalie Bardet and colleagues reexamined Arambourg's original material and concluded that only three of these teeth could be confidently referred to M. beaugei, while also describing additional fossils of the species, including two relatively well-preserved skulls recovered from the Oulad Abdoun Basin.